 Customer Stories

-·8 min read
+·4 min read

 Updated April 30, 2026

-The design system as the unlock
+The design system did the heavy lifting

 What changed for the PMs

-"Product jamming, getting to clarity with myself, and then streamlining alignment discussions with design, eng, and stakeholders." — Karina Orton, Product Manager, Poplin
+"Product jamming, getting to clarity with myself, and then streamlining alignment discussions with design, eng, and stakeholders." — Karina Orton, Product Manager, Poplin.

-What's Next
+What's next

 Try Moonchild